DanishOnGit/catalogue/README.md

 This is a simple food catalogue.

 ## Features:
-* You can new items to the catalogue
+* You can add new items to the catalogue
 * Multiple images can be selected for a given product
 * Pagination has been implemented